Ask GOD, Your Forgiveness Is Vital

 Then the way is open for us, and we can ask God for forgiveness and get it immediately.

 It goes like this…

-First, we forgive EVERYONE else > then God will forgive us.
+We forgive EVERYONE else first then God will forgive us.

 ii) For some of us though, it’s not so much asking God to forgive us which is the problem or forgiving others.
 Instead it’s our own sense of unworthiness that prevents us really feeling God’s forgiveness in our emotions that causes us heartache.